-These common aspects can be seen in all Iranian gardens, but each one has special design features that are originated from the natural environment - history and culture of the region.
+These common aspects can be seen in all Iranian gardens, but each one has special design features that originated from the natural environment - the history and culture of the region.
 Among the Iranian gardens, the most important and famous of them are:

-|water canal - Remains of Pasargad Gardens|
+|water canal - Remains of Pasargad Gardens

 -Pasargad Persian Garden

-According to historical records, during the construction of this garden, Cyrus the Great personally controlled the structure of the garden and the location of the gardens.
+According to historical records, during the construction of this garden, Cyrus the Great personally controlled the structure of the garden and its location of the gardens.
 Thus, Cyrus had been the first Iranian gardener.
 Based on historical and archeological documents, all the buildings in the Pasargad garden show the Iranian gardens' elements.

-One of the most famous gardens leftover from the Safavid period, which Provides us very useful information about them.
+One of the most famous gardens leftovers from the Safavid period, Provides us with very useful information about them.
 A great eye-catching decorated Persian pavilion with a long pool in the middle of a lush historical park with old tall trees by the name Chehel Sotoun Garden or Forty Columns.
-This magnificent palace is built for the entertainment and receptions of Shah Abbas II.
+This magnificent palace is built for the entertainment and reception of Shah Abbas II.
 Many ambassadors, rulers, dignitaries, and ambassadors had welcomed and received by Shah Abbas in this palace.
 Chehelston Palace, a UNESCO World Heritage Site, is a unique example of the great Iranian art in building gardens and palaces.

-The most famous historical garden in Shiraz, which has been registered as a symbol of the Persian gardens in the UNESCO World Heritage List due to its characteristics.
+The most famous historical garden in Shiraz has been registered as a symbol of the Persian gardens on the UNESCO World Heritage List due to its characteristics.
 Due to its tall and old trees - fragrant flowers and numerous orange trees, this garden has a very beautiful and relaxing environment that attracts all tourists.
 It dates back to the Seljuq dynasty (approximately 400 years ago), while the old mansion in the middle of the garden belongs to the Qajar period.
 When you walk in the garden, you receive the positive energy that is emanating from green trees and colorful flowers.
 The existence of tall and fantastic cypresses around the garden catches everyone's attention.
-The elegant aroma of the flowers, with the song of the nightingales and the attractive dance of the flowers, enchant visitors.
+The elegant aroma of the flowers, the song of the nightingales, and the attractive dance of the flowers, enchant visitors.

 Never miss visiting this garden.